charliebear2000/Food-andDrink-DB/README.md

 ## Description

-Welcome to the Recipe Pantry, a site where you can store all of your favorite recipes in one convenient and user friendly location.
-Say goodbye to the stress of forgetting where the recipe was that you had planned to make the family for dinner, and say hello to your new digital recipe scrapbook.
+Welcome to the Recipe Pantry!
+A site where you can store all of your favorite recipes in one convenient and user-friendly location.
+Say goodbye to the stress of forgetting where the recipe was that you had planned to make, and say hello to your new digital recipe scrapbook.

 ---